- Overview

 Professionals

-This service works with maternity and bereavement services and can provide assessments, psychological care and support (birth planning / peer support).
+This service works alongside maternity and bereavement services and can provide assessments psychological interventions and specialist midwifery support, including birth preparation, in subsequent pregnancies.

 Service criteria